florianberthier/Final-SQA-final-assignement/README.md

     - "Question already exist if this survey", if the question is already associated to this survey
     - "Limit of 10 questions reached", if the survey's question limit is reached (10 questions)

-- **AddResponse, add a response to a specific survey**.
+- **AddResponse, add a response from a specific survey**.
 You can add responses to your survey via the AddResponse function by sending it the name of the survey and the response.
 The response must be a number between 1 and 5.
 You cannot add answers if there are no questions in your survey.
 You also need to send a user ID to be able to differentiate the answers between each person:
 ```
     MySurveys.AddResponse("My new survey name", 2[response], 1[userID])
 ```